Marker Logo

 Inscription.
 Built in 1872 by William Northup on the former site of Scalloptown.
 This chapel was the first fully integrated congregation in East Greenwich.

-Erected by The Rhode Island Black Heritage Society.
+Erected by Rhode Island Black Heritage Society.

 Location.
 41° 39.59′ N, 71° 26.934′ W. Marker is in East Greenwich, Rhode Island, in Kent County.
-Marker is at the intersection of Marlborough Street and Long Street, on the left when traveling south on Marlborough Street.
+It is at the intersection of Marlborough Street and Long Street, on the left when traveling south on Marlborough Street.
 Touch for map.
 Marker is at or near this postal address: 27 Long St, East Greenwich RI 02818, United States of America.
 Touch for directions.

 The Marlborough Street Chapel image.
 Click for full size.

-Photographed By Bryan Simmons
+Photographed by Bryan Simmons

 2. The Marlborough Street Chapel